No, no, I'm waiting for a new beta version to be released.

 Don't go away.

-Well, Dingy Harry has adjourned the Senate, and there's no work on the weekend.
+Well, Dingy Harry has adjourned the Senate, and there's no work on the weekend, so we're quote-unquote safe.

-It alluded to the fact to be working in the weekend, but I'm not going to.
+It alluded to the fact to be working on the weekend, but they're not going to.